braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 Set up Braze as a Service Provider (SP) in your Identity Provider (IdP) with the following information.
 In addition, set up SAML attribute mapping.

 {% alert important %}
-If you plan on using Okta as your IdP, make sure to use the pre-built integration found on the [Okta site](https://www.okta.com/integrations/braze/).
+If you plan on using Okta as your identity provider, make sure to use the pre-built integration found on the [Okta site](https://www.okta.com/integrations/braze/).
 {% endalert %}

 | SAML Attribute | Required? | Accepted SAML Attributes |